Crocoblock/jetformbuilder/readme.txt

 Once you set the <a href="https://jetformbuilder.com/features/how-to-use-store-form-record-action/" target="_blank">**Store Form Record Action**</a> you can check every single submitted form field data, submission date, the status of completeness, and user name on the <a href="https://jetformbuilder.com/features/wordpress-custom-form-records-page/" target="_blank">**Form Records Page</a>.

 == Changelog ==

+**3.1.9**
+- FIX: ActiveCampaign integration error when using custom fields
+- FIX: In Send Email action if there is a percentage symbol in the body of the letter
+- FIX: Elementor widget JetForm - fields width issue (props [@stijnvanouplines](https://github.com/stijnvanouplines))
+- FIX: Incorrect recognition of regular expression in advanced validation

 **3.1.8**
 - FIX: Error in form fields in editor after release of WP 6.4.
 Inability to edit them